 Top 10 paintings in the Louvre Museum

 If you’re coming to Paris, to visit the Louvre is probably on your to-do list.
 You also probably want to see, more than anything else, the Mona Lisa portrait by Leonardo da Vinci.
-Many people only come to the Louvre to do see the enigmatic lady.
+Many people only come to the Louvre to see the enigmatic lady.
 And that is quite understandable.
-It is the most famous and the most visited painting in the world.
-Plus, it is also considered to be the most valuable work of art ever.
-So, whenever people come to the Louvre, they rush towards her and have a couple of selfies with her ;)
+It is the most famous and the most visited museum in the world thanks to this painting.
+Plus, the painting is also considered to be the most valuable work of art ever.
+So, whenever people come to the Louvre, they rush towards her and have a couple of selfies with her ;) If you want to know the best way to see the Mona Lisa, check this article!

 My advice, if you want to have a look at her portrait in peace, is to come to the Louvre at the opening hour.
 The early bird catches the worm.
 If you want to fully enjoy the Louvre Museum, you definitely have to come as early as possible.
 Because the Louvre Museum is the biggest museum in the world and has many art treasures you absolutely need to see.
 I love Paris and I love all the art and culture it has to offer.
 So, I went -once again- to the Louvre and I’ve came up with a list of my favorite paintings.
 Read on to find out my top 10 paintings in the Louvre Museum.